John J. Sweeney (professional speaker): Career life

-Sweeney and the Brave New Workshop have written three books.
+Sweeney has written four books.
 A quote from Sweeney, taken from the book Innovation at the Speed of Laughter: 8 Secrets to World Class Idea Generation, appeared as cup quote #183 in Starbucks "The Way I See It Program.".
 The quote read: "Improvisers don't look at change as an obstacle; we look at it as fuel. we know that the next great idea lies just on the other side of the change.
 We are constantly asking ourselves, 'What can I do to incite change?'
 Well?"

+John Sweeney is well known for his MN Timberwolves superfan character, deemed "Jiggly Boy," which was a stunt that went viral and garnered over 500 million views as well as pickup in all major US sports media.
+His website Jigglyboy.com has funded hundreds of surgeries for children through Smile Network, International.

 Personal

 Sweeney was born in Madison, Wisconsin and spent his early years working on his family's dairy farm.
 He graduated Edgewood High School in 1984 and then St. Norbert College in De Pere, Wisconsin in 1988.
 In 2005, Sweeney received the Distinguished Alumni Award in Business from the college.

 Sweeney and his wife, Jenni Lilledahl, and family live in Deephaven, Minnesota.